MAFB officer receives AFGSC award

 Maj.
-Jeremiah Kirschman, 341st Contracting Squadron commander, sits at his desk Dec.
-21, 2016, at Malmstrom Air Force Base, Mont.
-Kirschman received the 2016 Air Force Global Strike Command Outstanding Contracting Officer Award in the field grade officer category.
-(U.S. Air Force photo/Airman 1st Class Magen M. Reeves)
+Jeremiah Kirschman, 341st Contracting Squadron commander, received the 2016 Air Force Global Strike Command Outstanding Contracting Officer Award in the field grade officer category.

+Originally from Albuquerque, New Mexico, Kirschman entered the Air Force with a Bachelor of Science in management from the U.S. Air Force Academy, Colorado, in 2004.

+Kirschman also received a Master of Business Administration in acquisition and contract management in 2008 from the Naval Postgraduate School in Monterey, California.

 |Date Taken: